-Andrew Ayres works as a Researcher at Ecologic Institute.
-His research focuses on water management and economics, climate policy, and environmental and energy economics.
-He also coordinates scientific proofreading activities.
+Andrew Ayres was an Associate of Ecologic Institute.
+His research focused on water management and economics, climate policy, and environmental and energy economics.
 Andrew works in English and German and possesses intermediate knowledge of Spanish.

-Andrew holds a bachelor's degree in economics and German from Pomona College in Claremont, California.
-After graduating in 2010, he received a United States Fulbright Fellowship to research renewable energy policy in Berlin (Germany) and attend master's courses on environmental policy analysis and climate policy at the Freie Universität Berlin (Germany).
+Currently, Andrew is a PhD student at the Bren School of Environmental Science and Management at the University of California, Santa Barbara (USA) with a focus on economics and environmental science.
+He has been awarded a Sustainable Water Markets Fellowship.
+Andrew holds a bachelor's degree in economics and German from Pomona College in Claremont, California (USA).
+After graduating in 2010, he received a United States Fulbright Fellowship to research renewable energy policy in Berlin (Germany).